 The Academy of Athens is another thrilling Greek landmark in Athens to keep an eye out for.
 Even though it was built in a modern form, it still exhibits the achievements of ancient Greece beautifully.
 It is a national academy and the highest research institution in Greece presently.

 The Academy was constructed in 1926.
 Today, its activities are supervised by the country's Ministry of Education.
 One of the major landmarks of Athens is the main building of the Academy; it has an antiquated architectural design with modern execution.

-Are you interested in visiting the Academy of Athens?
+Are you looking to join a tour to see the Academy of Athens?